 Over our history, Terracon has achieved significant expansion through both internal growth and acquisitions.
-Terracon currently has more than 3,500 employees in 130 offices, serving all 50 states nationwide.
+Terracon currently has more than 5,000 employees in more than 150 offices, serving all 50 states nationwide.
 Additionally, we partner with our U.S. clients to serve their international needs.
-The firm’s success is further evidenced by a current ranking of 32 in Engineering News-Record’s 2016 list of the Top 500 Design Firms, as compared to a ranking of 58 a decade ago.
 Terracon’s growth is due to dedicated employees who are responsive to clients, provide quality services, and take advantage of opportunities in the marketplace.

 Our culture, systems, and structure enable us to excel at both small and large projects.
 By combining our national resources with specific local area expertise, we consistently overcome obstacles and deliver the results our clients expect.